Analyzing an Opinion About Climate Disclosure

 What are the strongest and weakest arguments in the opinion piece?

-How does the opinion writer use logical arguments, emotional appeal, and credibility?
+How does the opinion writer use logical arguments, emotional appeal, and credibility to persuade the reader?

-To what extent does displaying or removing this information align with or contradict Zillow’s mission?
+To what extent does displaying or removing climate risk information align with or contradict Zillow’s mission?
 How is this a potential issue of integrity?

 These assignments involve ethics, integrity, data, and persuasive communication.
 Students also might be interested in this topic for their own future—whether they buy or rent in an area vulnerable to climate events.